-Karen spends time with her fellow artisans in the Sonoran Arts League, Southwest Gourd Association and the New River Gourd Patch.
+Karen spends time with her fellow artisans in the Sonoran Arts League, Southwest Gourd Association and the Arizona Gourd Society.
 She has chaired the Sonoran Arts League’s Hidden in the Hills Studio Artist Tour and Sale in 2010 & 2011, an annual event involving over 150 artists in an open studio setting during the month of November.

 American Gourd Society